-Sales and Trading: How the World of Sales and Trading Really Operates (2023 Guide)
+Sales and Trading in 2025: How the World of Sales and Trading Really Operates

 Last Updated:Sales and trading is unlike any other industry in finance.
-When I got started as a summer analyst at Goldman Sachs - as part of what was then called the Securities division, now renamed Global Markets - the diversity of the trading floor was quickly overwhelming.
+When I got started as a summer analyst at Goldman Sachs - as part of what was then called the Securities division, now bizarrely rebranded as FICC and Equities - the diversity of the trading floor was quickly overwhelming.

 The vast range of desks and what they trade naturally makes it difficult for someone to get an idea for what sales and trading really is all about from the outside looking in.